makerdao/governance-manual/governance/on-chain-governance.md

 # On-chain Governance
-There are two main types of on-chain governance activities: Governance polls and Executive votes.
+There are two main types of on-chain governance activities: Governance Polls and Executive Votes.

 ### Governance Polls
 Governance Polls occur on-chain and are used to measure the sentiment of MKR voters.
 Polls often run concurrently, allowing voters to participate in any number of them at the same time.
-Polls may have different formats like binary voting, [instant run-off](https://en.wikipedia.org/wiki/Ranked_voting), or [approval voting](https://en.wikipedia.org/wiki/Approval_voting) depending on the topic.
+Polls may have different formats like Binary Voting, [Instant Run-Off Voting](https://en.wikipedia.org/wiki/Ranked_voting), or [Approval Voting](https://en.wikipedia.org/wiki/Approval_voting) depending on the topic.
 The current schedule calls for polls to go live each week on Monday at 16:00 UTC.

 MKR holders may be asked to: